xlwings/xlwings/docs/command_line.rst

                         this with the "--force" flag which will overwrite your current configuration.
                         (New in 0.19.5)
-    code                Run "xlwings code embed" to embed the Python modules of the current dir in your active Excel file.
+    code                Run "xlwings code embed" to embed all Python modules of the current dir in your active Excel file.
+Use the "--file" flag to only import a single file by providing its path.
 To run embedded code, you need an xlwings PRO license.
                         (New in 0.20.2)